PastorGL/OneRing/CONFIG.md

 In `CSV` varieties of DataStreams, columns are separated by a separator character, so there are `ds.input.separator.` and `ds.output.separator.` layers, along with cheat keys `ds.input.separator` and `ds.output.separator` that set them globally.
 The super global default value of column separator is the tabulation (TAB, 0x09) character.

-Final layers control the partitioning of DataStreams underlying RDDs, namely, `ds.input.part_count.` and `ds.output.part_count.` layers.
-These are quite important because the only super global default value for the part counts is always 1 (one) part, and no cheats are allowed.
-You must always set them for at least Task initial imput DataStreams, and may tune the partitioning in the middle of the Process according to the further flow of the Task.
+The final `ds.` layers control the partitioning of DataStream underlying RDDs, namely, `ds.input.part_count.` and `ds.output.part_count.`.
+These are quite important because the only super global default value for the part count is always 1 (one) part, and no cheats are allowed.
+You must always set them for at least initial input DataStreams from `task.input.sink` list, and may tune the partitioning in the middle of the Process according to the further flow of the Task.

-If both `part_count.`'s are specifies for some intermediate DataStream, it will be repartitioned first to the output one (immediately after the Operation that generated it), and then to input one (before feeding it to the first consuming Operation).
-Keep that in the mind.
+If both `part_count.` are specifies for some intermediate DataStream, it will be repartitioned first to the output one (immediately after the Operation that generated it), and then to input one (before feeding it to the first consuming Operation).
+Please keep that in mind.

 ### Storage Adapters

+Input DataStreams of an entire Process come from the outside world, and output DataStreams are stored somewhere outside.
+CLI does this job via its Storage Adapters.

-There are the following Storage Adapters implemented in the CLI:
+There are following Storage Adapters currently implemented:
 * Hadoop (fallback, uses all protocols available in your Spark environment, i.e. 'file:', 's3:')
 * HDFS (same Hadoop, but just for 'hdfs:' protocol)
 * S3 Direct (any S3-compatible storage with a protocol of 's3d:')